 Building your writing habit

 Select one of the following prompts and complete a 25 minute writing sprint.
-You could try out different prompts.
-These can help you write productively and also overcome writer’s block.
+Over multiple sessions, you could try out different prompts.
+These exercises can help you write productively and also overcome writer’s block.

 - Choose a technical term, theory, or a piece of equipment from your field of study.
 Write several sentences to define and describe it.